dpanigra/irs-partition/README.md

 ### Experiment Results
 We initialize the system state to simulate an exploit based on the common vulnerability [CVE-2019-5736](https://nvd.nist.gov/vuln/detail/CVE-2019-5736), based on the lack of authentication of Redis server.
 We measure the effectiveness of the proposed IRS prototype in terms of cumulative reward and convergence time, as typical in IRSs based on Reinforcement Learning.
 We carried out experiments to gather the cumulative rewards in training the DQNs for both, the entire system and the *front-end partition* only.
 As depicted in Fig. 6, the training time to converge to a near-optimal cumulative reward of the *front-end partition*, **173** sec, is smaller than the convergence time for the case in which the entire system is considered, **220 sec**.
 We calculated the optimal cumulative reward using our implementation of the _Value Iteration_ algorithm (classes _VIMain_ and _PartitionVIMain_).
 Fig. 6(a) and 6(b) respectively show the cumulative reward obtained according to the time spent on training for both, the single *front-end partition* and the *system*.
 We do not provide a detailed analysis of the time overhead introduced by the IRS, because it is negligible with respect to the execution time of the response actions.
 Indeed, once the model has been trained, the IRS overhead consists in a single forward pass on the neural network, which can be accomplished in the order of milliseconds, while the execution time of the response actions is in the order of seconds or minutes.

-Please refer to the article for details.
-Below is the result of the experiment.
+Please refer to the article for further details.
 ![Partition system - expermentresult](uml/experimental-result.png?raw=true "Partition system - expermentresult")